Skip advert

 Advertisement - Article continues below

-Those wondering whether the hot hatch market will live on in the new electric age should take a look at the new MG4 XPower.
-While the lack of noise does mean the sportiest MG4 lacks the soul and character of old-school petrol hot hatches, its 429bhp dual-motor powertrain means it leaves them in the dust; 0-62mph takes just 3.8 seconds, which is on-par with many made-for-purpose sports cars.
+Those who are in a real hurry will be lured towards the MG4 XPower.
+While the lack of noise does mean the sportiest MG4 lacks the all-out character of traditional petrol hot hatches, its 429bhp dual-motor powertrain means it leaves most of them in the dust.
+0-60mph takes just 3.7 seconds, which is on-par with many purpose-built sports cars.
 All of this feels as quick as you’d imagine, with the XPower’s special Bridgestone tyres scrambling for traction whenever you floor the accelerator.

 Handling